odea-project/qAlgorithms/report/report.md

 **Usability Changes**
 The program does not feature error handling in any capacity.
-Additionally, only one dataset @todo adjust if testing SFC/GC has been used to confirm error-free operation on two different @todo test on linux computers, both running Windows 10.
-When running without an attached debugger, error management will be impossible for a possible end user.
-For the qAlgorithms tool to find widespread adoption, possible error sources need to be identified, addressed, or effectively communicated to the end user.
-This task requires extensive testing with a broad sample group of potential users.
+Additionally, only one dataset has been used to confirm error-free operation on two different computers, both running Windows 10.
+When running without an attached debugger, complete error management will be impossible for a possible end user.
+For the qAlgorithms tool to find widespread adoption, possible error sources need to be identified, addressed, or effectively communicated.
+This task requires extensive testing with a broad sample group of potential users and more varied data sets.

 Reading in csv files is very slow.
 This was not a priority for optimisation, since it is not the intended main function of this program.
 However, for